docker/docs/content/compose/compose-file/build.md

 When used to build service images from source, the Compose file creates three Docker images:

 * `example/webapp`: A Docker image is built using `webapp` sub-directory, within the Compose file's parent folder, as the Docker build context.
 Lack of a `Dockerfile` within this folder throws an error.
-* `example/database`: A Docker image is built using `backend` sub-directory within the Compose file parent folder. `backend.Dockerfile` file is used to define build steps, this file is searched relative to the context path, which means `..` resolves to the Compose file parent folder, so `backend.Dockerfile` is a sibling file.
+* `example/database`: A Docker image is built using `backend` sub-directory within the Compose file parent folder. `backend.Dockerfile` file is used to define build steps, this file is searched relative to the context path, which means `..` resolves to the Compose file's parent folder, so `backend.Dockerfile` is a sibling file.
 * A Docker image is built using the `custom` directory with the user's HOME as the Docker context.
 Compose displays a warning about the non-portable path used to build image.

 On push, both `example/webapp` and `example/database` Docker images are pushed to the default registry.
 The `custom` service image is skipped as no `image` attribute is set and Compose displays a warning about this missing attribute.